Cowboys Rumors: Jason Garrett Contract Extension Planned for Offseason

 From @gmfb Weekend: The #Cowboys are all about the playoffs now, but after the season they'll get down to business.
 They will work to extend coach Jason Garrett's contract. https://t.co/SOTAjh6jts

-Garrett originally signed a five-year, $30 million deal in January 2015.
+Garrett originally signed a five-year, $30 million deal in January 2015 and is currently under contract through the 2019 season.

+Rumors about Garrett's job security swirled as Dallas got off to a 3-5 start in 2018.
+However, that noise quieted as the Cowboys won seven of their final eight games to make the playoffs for the third time in five seasons.

+Not only did they claim the NFC East crown with a 10-6 record, but they also advanced to the divisional round of the playoffs with a 24-22 victory over the Seattle Seahawks during Wild Card Weekend.